demosteveschmidt/techie-ws/PREPARATION.md

 Verify that you have the following tools handy on your system:
 - minikube version: v1.17.1
+- docker version: 20.10.5 (only to test / troubleshoot the login to your docker account)
 - kubectl version: v1.20.2
 - curl version: 7.64.1
 - git version: 2.29.2